 Anemia is life threatening if there is more than 40% loss of total body volume.
 These patients should receive packed red blood cell (RBC) transfusions for stabilization as soon as possible, especially if there are underlying cardiac or pulmonary comorbidities.
 A reticulocyte count, ferritin, and peripheral smear should be obtained before transfusion, if possible, as this makes subsequent workup more accurate.

 Clinical guidelines from the AABB (formerly known as the American Association of Blood Banks) suggest a restrictive transfusion threshold of 7 g/dL in hospitalized hemodynamically stable patients, and 8 g/dL in those undergoing orthopedic or cardiac surgeries, or with pre-existing cardiovascular disease, unless there is an underlying acute coronary syndrome, severe thrombocytopenia, or chronic transfusion dependence.
 Transfusion thresholds in ischemic coronary artery disease and resuscitation of septic shock remain controversial.

 Rapid evaluation, identification, and control of bleeding are essential before any further workup.
 Dilution does not occur acutely, so hemoglobin (Hb) and hematocrit levels do not provide an accurate reflection of the degree of blood loss and anemia.
-Perfusion to critical organs must be maintained through early goal-directed therapy, including crystalloid volume resuscitation (using 2-4 times the estimated volume of blood loss), blood pressure support, and tissue perfusion.
+Obtain intravenous access with two large-bore peripheral intravenous catheters.
+Perfusion to critical organs must be maintained through early goal-directed therapy, including volume resuscitation with crystalloid fluid and blood products, blood pressure support, and tissue perfusion.

 Crossmatched blood (or O negative, if crossmatch is unavailable) should be given as soon as possible.